Maine Lobster logo

 Brian Billings

-“I first started fishing in a skiff, hand hauling with my brother, he’s also a fisherman.”
-When Brian was in junior high, he got a center console with a hydraulic hauler.
+“I first started fishing in a skiff, hand hauling with my brother,” said Brian.
 “When I was in high school and college, I went with my father.
 I was pretty much always fishing if I wasn’t in school.”

-Brian attended Maine Maritime Academy, and after graduating, he worked on a tugboat on the West Coast.
-“We went all the way from Alaska to Hawaii, and all along the West Coast, but I like where I’m from, and I wanted to come home.”
+“We went all the way from Alaska to Hawaii, and all along the West Coast,” said Brain nostalgically.
+“But I wanted to come home.”

 A diverse group of people passionate about Maine and the lobster industry.